Gregy677/Stepfive/README.md

 end

--- Send notification to webhook local function sendMoneyNotification(moneyValue, distance, position)
+-- Send notification to webhook local function sendMoneyNotification(moneyValue, distance, position, modelName, rawText)
     if isPrivateServer() then return end

     -- Check if we've already notified about this value